Panda Express: History

 The Panda Restaurant Group, parent company of Panda Inn, Panda Express, and Hibachi-San, was founded by Andrew Cherng, Peggy Cherng and Andrew's father, Master Chef Ming Tsai Cherng.
 Andrew Cherng and his father are Chinese born, while Peggy was born in Burma and raised in Hong Kong.
 Both Andrew and Peggy Cherng are alumni of Baker University in Baldwin City, Kansas (where they first met).

 Andrew went into business with his father in the United States in 1973, opening their first Panda Inn restaurant in Pasadena, California.
 At the beginning, business was lacking to the degree that Andrew had to offer special deals and freebies so that customers would dine at Panda Inn.
 In 1982, Peggy joined Andrew in the restaurant business.
 While operating Panda Inn, Andrew became acquainted with then-UCLA head football coach Terry Donahue, as well as Terry's brother Dan, who happened to be in the real estate business.
 It was because of this connection that in 1983, Donahue Schriber Real Estate, the manager of the Glendale Galleria, invited the Cherngs to develop a fast-food version of Panda Inn for the Galleria's food court, and Panda Express was launched that October.
 A second location was opened two years later at the Westside Pavilion in 1985.
 The chain has steadily expanded across the United States since then.
-Chef Andy Kao claims to have developed the original Chinese-American orange chicken recipe at a Panda Express in Hawaii in 1987.

-At first, Panda Express restaurants were found solely in food courts in major shopping malls.
+Chef Andy Kao claims to have developed the original Chinese-American orange chicken recipe at a Panda Express in Hawaii in 1987.At first, Panda Express restaurants were found solely in food courts in major shopping malls.
 During the late 1980s and early 1990s, the Cherngs began experimenting with supermarket-based branches, through a deal with Vons, and then stand-alone restaurant locations.
 In 1997, the company opened its first stand-alone, drive-through restaurant, in Hesperia, California.
 Today less than 2% of its restaurants are in malls.

+In the late 2000s, the Cherngs began implementing play areas, known as the Panda Express Play Places, which had been developed in the late 90's by their business partner, Reginald Schwaab.
+The Play Places were a major success, primarily on the East Coast of America, where the chain continued to succeed.
+Due to COVID and increased costs regarding upkeep, the play places were removed from the chain in August of 2020.